Kristina-Pianykh/poetry-pre-commit-cache/README.md

     description: |
       A list of files, directories, and wildcard patterns to cache.
       Default are .venv, ~/.local and ~/.cache/pre-commit.
-    required: true
+    required: false
     default: |
         .venv
         ~/.local
         ~/.cache/pre-commit
   tflint-version:
     description: |
-      The version of TFlint to install
+      The version of TFlint to install if any
-      Default is v0.48.0.
+      Default is skipping insllation of TFlint.
     required: false
-    default: v0.48.0
+    default: ''
 ```

 ## Usage